-Although they are a type of algae, seaweeds look like plants, and they "breathe" by photosynthesizing carbon dioxide to oxygen, just as terrestrial plants do.
-Marine animals depend on this oxygen, as well as on the seaweeds themselves, which are an important part of the food chain.
+Although they are a type of algae, seaweeds look like plants and they "breathe" by photosynthesizing carbon dioxide to oxygen, just as terrestrial plants do.
+Marine animals depend on this oxygen as well as on the seaweeds themselves, which are an important part of the food chain.

-Three Main Types
+Seaweed Facts: There Are Three Main Types

 All three contain chlorophyll -- which gives terrestrial plants their green pigmentation -- but brown and red seaweeds contain other pigmentation that overrides the green color of chlorophyll.
 Green seaweeds prefer shallow water and warm, tropical climates, and unlike their microscopic counterparts -- blue-green algae -- they live only in salt water, as do brown and red seaweeds.
 Brown seaweeds are much bigger than the green variety and live at greater depths, while red seaweeds can grow in cold water that is either shallow or deep.

 No Roots or Flowers

 Only a few seaweed varieties are able to survive free-floating in the ocean; most have to be attached to something.
 Large seaweeds, such as kelp, have root-like appendages called holdfasts that allow them to hold firmly to a rock.
 They grow in colonies to form underwater forests, which provide shelter and sustenance for a variety of organisms.

 Seaweeds aren't really weeds; they are important food sources for marine animals as well as humans, and many coastal dwellers prefer to call them "sea vegetables."
 One particular red seaweed -- Porphyra -- is known as nori in Japan and is one of the main ingredients in sushi.
 Other popular edible seaweeds include wakame and kelp -- or kombu -- which are both brown seaweed varieties harvested and marketed in Japan and elsewhere.

 How Seaweeds Reproduce